Archive

 XV Congress and Symposium of SJL, Ohrid, October 1975.
 Prof. Hololčev Krum, B.Sc.
 Eng., was elected president of the Governing Board.

 XVI Congress and Symposium of SJL, Vrnjačka Banja, November 1978.
-At this Congress, the Union of Yugoslav Laboratories changed its name to the Yugoslav Society for Testing and Research of Materials and Structures – JUDIMK.
+At this Congress, the Association of Yugoslav Laboratories changed its name to the Yugoslav Society for Testing and Research of Materials and Structures – JUDIMK.
 Prof. Dobrosav Jevtić, B.Sc.
-Eng., was elected president of the Governing Board, whose function was later assumed by Prof. Aleksandar Flašar.
+Eng., was elected president of the Governing Board, and his function was later assumed by Prof. Aleksandar Flašar.

 XVII Congress and Symposium of JUDIMK, Sarajevo – Ilidža, October 1982.
 Prof. Seid Ferušić, B.Sc.
-Eng., was elected president of JUDIMK, whose function was later assumed by Assoc.
+Eng., was elected president of JUDIMK, and his function was later assumed by Assoc.
 Prof. Dr. Jože Vižintin.

 XVIII Congress and Symposium of JUDIMK, Portorož, October 1986.
 Dr. Andrej Zajc was elected president of the Governing Board.